AI & Technology

 OpenAI Whisper (Base Model)

 This is the model that changed everything.
-OpenAI Whisper is an open-source speech recognition system trained on 680,000 hours of multilingual audio — the Large-v3 version expanded that to over 5 million hours.
+OpenAI Additionally, Whisper is an open-source speech recognition system trained on 680,000 hours of multilingual audio — the Large-v3 version pushed that to over 5 million hours.
 As of December 2025, it had 4.1 million monthly downloads on Hugging Face.
-That's the most-accessed open-source speech recognition model out there.
+Hence, The most-accessed open-source speech recognition model out there, by a fair margin.

 pip install openai-whisper